THEVAPERSGUIDE

 How does the Cartisan Inspector compare to the Vessel Pipe?

 The Inspector offers more features at a lower price: 650mAh vs 300mAh battery, LCD display vs LED indicator, 1.8V-4.2V vs 2.4V-3.6V range, and auto-draw capability.
-However, the Vessel Pipe has superior metal construction and is significantly lighter (58g vs 227g).
+But the Vessel Pipe has superior metal construction and is significantly lighter (58g vs 227g).

 Can I use any 510 cartridge with the Inspector?